What is an email blocklist?

 - You must remove the spam traps from your list and stop sending emails to them

-- Self-service removal – go to the blacklist site and follow their instructions for how to remove your IP.
+- Self-service removal – go to the blocklist site and follow their instructions for how to remove your IP.
 Make sure that you have resolved all the issues on your end before going forward.

 - Time-based removal – resolve the issues on your end (spam traps, purchased lists, spammy language in emails) and wait for the list to refresh.
 This usually happens within a week or two for light offenders, and longer for high volume or multiple offenders.

-How do you stay off email blacklists?
+How do you stay off email blocklists?